openearth/aeolis-shortcourse/README.md

 The use of AeoLiS in coastal environments allows for the modeling of berm feature changes due to the forcing factors of aeolian sediment transport and waves (in combination with tide).

-   **- Model source code can be found at:** https://github.com/openearth/aeolis-python
+   * **Model source code can be found at:** https://github.com/openearth/aeolis-python

-   **- Additional model description and documentation can be found at:** https://aeolis.readthedocs.io/
+   * **Additional model description and documentation can be found at:** https://aeolis.readthedocs.io/

 ## AeoLiS Short Course Organization